Meet the Macintosh!

 browser and delete any unused/unwanted bookmarks, clear browser's

-history, cookies and cache.
-(Shortcut: See Safari's "Reset" command
+history, empty cookies and cache.
+(Shortcut: See Safari's "Reset"

 under Safari menu.)

-way.)
-Once you're satisfied that you won't lose anything important,
+some guidance.
+Once you're satisfied that you won't lose anything

 empty the trash.

-nCity performs data transfer or backup services for you, we do not delete anything without your
+nCity performs data transfer or backup services for you, we do not delete anything.
+However, we

-desktop files for you, and move this into your hard drive for safe
+desktop files, and move this into your hard drive for safe

 keeping.
-We seldom empty the trash, although we are quite likely to
+We seldom empty the trash, but we are quite likely to

 Data Migration on first run of a new Mac.

-process assumes that your old machine isn't truly ancient, that machine
+process assumes that your old machine isn't truly ancient, that the

-is operational, and that the old hard drive is fully functional.
+is operational, and that your old hard drive is fully functional.
 If

 The very first time you startup a new Macintosh, importing data is